ALPLN Loan Overview

 In order to remain eligible to receive disbursements, borrowers generally must take enough school credits to be considered a half-time student.
 Once a student drops below half-time status, they must begin repaying their loan immediately and may forfeit future disbursements.
 Most lenders require students who wish to renew their full-time status to reapply for their loans.

 The repayment term on a standard ALPLN loan may range from 10 to 25 years.
-Any fees associated with the loan’s origination are added on to the balance to be repaid.
-Most lenders offer three basic repayment options: immediate repayment, interest-only repayment and full deferral.
+Any fees associated with the loan’s origination are added to the balance to be repaid.
+Most lenders offer three basic repayment options:

 Borrowers must begin repaying student loans specified as “immediate repayment” vehicles as soon as the loan is granted.
 Doing so may be challenging for a full-time student with limited employment opportunities.
 However, it can benefit students whose parents have chosen to assume the cost of the loan: If their parents can pay off most or all of the loan before its low teaser rate expires, they may save considerable amounts of money.
 Alternatively, members of the workforce who attend graduate school on a half-time basis may elect to use this method for the same reason.